 List of missing features and things to fix:

-- the active menu item "notes" when reading a blog post
+the active menu item "notes" when reading a blog post- there is no longer such item in the main navigation

-- image max-width and usage of Gatsby advanced image processing
+- image max-width and usage of Gatsby advanced image - done in

 - images for social sites - I used my PHP package, and still can, but not as a part of the project